barrystyle/marscoin/depends/README.md

     NO_WALLET: Don't download/build/cache libs needed to enable the wallet
     NO_UPNP: Don't download/build/cache packages needed for enabling upnp
     DEBUG: disable some optimizations and enable more runtime checking
+    HOST_ID_SALT: Optional salt to use when generating host package ids
+    BUILD_ID_SALT: Optional salt to use when generating build package ids

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
 In this case, `--disable-wallet`.

+Additional targets:

+    download: run 'make download' to fetch all sources without building them
+    download-osx: run 'make download-osx' to fetch all sources needed for osx builds
+    download-win: run 'make download-win' to fetch all sources needed for win builds
+    download-linux: run 'make download-linux' to fetch all sources needed for linux builds

 ### Other documentation